I’m not pretty enough.

 It’s what you are telling yourself as you move throughout the day.
 I bet some of you don’t even realize you’re doing it.

-Now, think about these sentences another way...
 What if your best friend said these things to you?
 What if it was your husband or boyfriend?
 Would you stay with them?
 (I sincerely hope you wouldn’t!!
-I hope you’d tell them to kiss it as you walk out the door, then turn and ever so cutely, sashay on outta there!
-But that’s a topic for a different day!).
+I hope you’d tell them to kiss it as you walk out the door, then turn and ever so cutely, sashay on outta there!).

 Or…would YOU say any of these to someone you loved?
 (Again, I sincerely hope not, and if you would, well…ummmm…you’re not really a nice person.
 Just sayin'.)

-So…why do we, as women, continue to say crap like this to ourselves??
+So…why do women continue to say crap like this to themselves??

 It’s hard to walk through life not giving into these types of thoughts.
 Why?
 Because we are flooded with images of “perfection" on a daily basis, so to hold your head high and tell yourself that you are smart or pretty or totally deserving is almost like swimming upstream against the tide.